President Trump Will Visit Saudi Arabia, Israel, the Vatican on First Foreign Trip

 Saudi Arabia was the driver of the visit there, the officials said, with King Salman bin Abd Al-Aziz inviting regional Muslim leaders to meet with the president.
 Trump hopes to use the meeting to obtain a "long term fix for radicalization" in the Muslim world, as well as to work to cut off funding for terror groups and to increase burden sharing in the fight against ISIS.

 Trump's visit to Rome will mark the first time he and Pope Francis have spoken.
-The Pope had been deeply critical of Trump's campaign rhetoric and issued a statement that appeared to be critical of Trump's Muslim ban earlier this year.
+The Pope has been deeply critical of Trump's campaign rhetoric in the past.

 "I think what the president has demonstrated already and will be able to demonstrate further on this trip is that 'America First' is fully compatible with American leadership in the world," the official said.
 "What this trip will also do is reverse what had been a trend, I think, of America’s disengagement from the world and some of its biggest problems."